 A small celebration was held at the Governor’s Palace in the honour of the Royal Couple.
 King Felipe unveiled the commemorating plaque marking 300th anniversary of the city.

-The Mayor of San Antonio gives His Majesty the King the first edition of the Mission of San Antonio.
-San Antonio is recently declared as World Heritage Site by UNESCO.
+The Mayor of San Antonio gives the King the first edition of the Mission of San Antonio.
+San Antonio is recently declared as a World Heritage Site by UNESCO.

 King Felipe and Queen Letizia receiving the keys of the historic city from its Mayor at Governor’s Palace in San Antonio.